Genus 2 curves with bad reduction at one odd prime: Introduction

 has discriminant $\pm p$ for some odd prime $p$ if and only if $g(t)=\pm p$.
 For $0 < t < 100$, $g(t)$ is a prime exactly when and for such values of $t$, $\Delta_{C_t}=g(t)$ is an odd prime, e.g., $\Delta_{C_3}=21737$, $\Delta_{C_6}=450137$, $\Delta_{C_{10}}=3221017$, $\Delta_{C_{12}}=6489209$, $\Delta_{C_{13}}=8830537$, and $\Delta_{C_{18}}=31050137$. \end{itemize}

 Conjecturally, each of the above $2$ families contains infinitely many genus $2$ curves of prime discriminant.
-Such a statement follows from the above discussion, and a classical conjecture by Bouniakovsky \cite{Bou} concerning prime values of irreducible polynomials $f(x)\in\mathbb Z[x]$: if the set of values $f(\mathbb Z^{+})$ has no common divisor larger than $1$, then $|f(x)|$ represents infinitely many prime numbers.
+Such a statement follows from the above discussion, and a classical conjecture by Bouniakovsky \cite{Bou} concerning prime values of irreducible polynomials $f(x)\in\mathbb Z[x]\colon$ if the set of values $f(\mathbb Z^{+})$ has no common divisor larger than $1$, then $|f(x)|$ represents infinitely many prime numbers.
 It is not difficult to give examples with very large discriminants, for instance, $f(49983)=\Delta_{C_{49983}}=1597567383051905525717$ and $f(69945)=\Delta_{C_{69945}}=6126558731378331096629$ are primes, where $f(t) = 256t^4 - 2064t^3 + 4192t^2 + 384t - 1051$, and $C_t$ belongs to the family (i) above.

-We were unable to give such a complete description of genus two curves with absolute prime discriminant given by $y^2=xf(x)$, with $f(x)$ an irreducible monic polynomial.
-However, in section \ref{sec:thm5}, we give two explicit (conjecturally, infinite) families of such curves with the absolute discriminant being an odd prime.
-The fact that we are looking for Weierstrass equations with odd prime absolute discriminant implies that these Weierstrass equations are globally minimal.
+In \S\ref{sec:thm5}, we give two explicit (conjecturally, infinite) families of genus $2$ curves with absolute prime discriminant described by $y^2=xf(x)$, with $f(x)$ an irreducible monic polynomial.
+We remark that the fact that we are looking for Weierstrass equations with odd prime absolute discriminant describing these curves implies that these Weierstrass equations are globally minimal.

-It is worth mentioning that the families of genus two curves that we obtain can be seen as genus-2 analogue of the famous Neumann-Setzer families of elliptic curves over the rationals with a rational point of order $2$ and of prime discriminant, \cite{Set}.
-We recall that the Neumann-Setzer elliptic curve described by the globally minimal Weierstrass equation
+It is worth mentioning that the families of genus $2$ curves that we obtain in this work can be seen as the genus-2 analogue to the famous Neumann-Setzer families of elliptic curves over the rationals \cite{Set}.
+We recall that a Neumann-Setzer elliptic curve possesses a rational point of order $2$ and its discriminant is an odd prime.
+Moreover, these elliptic curves may be described by the following globally minimal Weierstrass equation

-has prime discriminant $p$ if and only if $t^2+64=p$, hence the existence of infinitely many such curves is conjectured.
+where the discriminant is an odd prime $p$ if and only if $t^2+64=p$, hence it is conjectured that there are infinitely many such curves.

 Our explicit families of genus $2$ curves with odd prime (or odd square-free) discriminants lead to abelian surfaces (Jacobians) with trivial endomorphisms, and may be useful when testing the paramodular conjecture of Brumer and Kramer.
 If $C$ is such a curve, then the conjecture of Brumer and Kramer predicts the existence of a cuspidal, nonlift Siegel paramodular newform $f$ of degree $2$, weight $2$, and level $N_C$ with rational Hecke eigenvalues, such that $L(\text{Jac}(C),s) = L(f,s,\text{spin})$.
 The interested reader may consult \cite{BK}.